You’ll be forced to make important decisions when trying to add electronic equipment to your boat or kayak.

 One of the most common questions that anglers wrestle with involves the acquisition and selection of a GPS unit and a fish finder.
-Specifically, they wonder if it is wiser to purchase a combination unit, or if they should buy a GPS and a separate fish finder.
+Specifically, they wonder if it is wiser to purchase a combination unit, or if they should buy a fish finder and a separate GPS.

 There is no perfect answer to this question, and some anglers prefer one strategy over the other.
 You must simply consider the ways in which the units differ and make the best choice based on your circumstances.